 This lifecycle can take as little as 2-3 weeks but can last up to 6 months.
 To rid your household of fleas, you must break this cycle.
 While you may control some adults with room foggers, there may be some larvae left in the carpets and cracks and crevices that it won’t reach.
 The eggs and larvae are the hardest to remove completely.

 2. You Must Perform a Simultaneous Attack

 Just because fleas can go everywhere, you must make sure to treat every single area simultaneously.
 These areas are not just in your home.
 Ensure to treat the following

 The bad news is that if you have a pet, flea problems just aren’t concentrated in one room of your house.
 Pets roam all around the home and distribute these fleas everywhere hence they visit throughout the house.
 Wash your dog and cat beds frequently with hot water.
 Wash your pet’s toys as fleas and eggs can hide in them too.
 In case you can’t wash them, then throw them out.

 3. Clean Your Home Thoroughly

-Vacuum your home is important to remove not only adult fleas, but eggs and larvae too.
-Larvae hide deep into carpets, furniture, curtains and other places.
+Vacuum your home is important to remove not only adult fleas but eggs and larvae too.
+Larvae hide deep into carpets, furniture, curtains, and other places.
 You must be careful.
-Move your furniture to vacuum underneath, turn cushions over to vacuum both sides and vacuum the bottom of curtains that come in contact with the carpet or floor.
+Move your furniture to vacuum underneath, turn cushions over to vacuum both sides, and vacuum the bottom of curtains that come in contact with the carpet or floor.
 You must vacuum around the house often.
 Vacuum the entire house once or twice a week.
 Be extra careful in rooms where your pet spends the most time.
-Use a pesticide to kill any adults, eggs or larvae that has escaped the vacuum.
+Use a pesticide to kill any adults, eggs, or larvae that have escaped the vacuum.
 While speaking of escaping, make sure to empty your vacuum bag outside so that no surviving fleas escape back into your home.